jdrever/ShropBotSoc/docs/development.md

 ## WSL Ubuntu 20.04 Environment

-Using the WSL Linux file system and not synchronising or sharing files with the host.
+Using the WSL Linux file system and not synchronizing or sharing files with the host.

 * Start WSL with `run ubuntu`
 * Clone the repo with `https://github.com/joejcollins/captain-magenta`